-A doctor called a pathologist will look at the sample under a microscope.
-If cancer is present, the pathologist will send back a report describing the cell type and extent of the cancer.
-Biopsies to check for cancer spread to nearby lymph nodes
+A doctor called a pathologist will look at the tissue sample under a microscope.
+If there is cancer, the pathologist will send back a report with the cell type and other details of the cancer, including whether it is related to an HPV infection.

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of your body.
 Imaging tests might be done for a number of reasons both before and after a diagnosis of anal cancer, including: